-Corollary 1 may also be interpreted with reference to the "Alchian-Allen Conjecture" (AAC), that predicts that per unit trade costs increase the relative price of low-quality goods in their country of destination relative to their country of origin and thus reduce their consumption share at destination, resulting in a higher average quality consumption there (Alchian and Allen, 1964, p.
-64); for a recent treatment of the AAC see Hummels and Skiba (2004).
-The AAC compares consumption shares, but our analysis suggests that per unit trade costs should cause an increase in the average quality of consumption also because the average quality of the goods itself increases due to trade, not only because the relative consumption of goods of given quality modifies.
-In particular, the quality level of the imported low-quality goods is higher the farther away are trading partners, and the farther is the high-quality foreign producer, the higher the quality of the domestic production.
-These remarks suggest that the AAC should have a broader scope than it is currently acknowledged, since it should encompass both consumption shares and quality levels.
+Corollary 1 may also be interpreted with reference to the "Alchian-Allen Conjecture" (AAC), which predicts that per unit trade costs increase the consumption share of highquality goods relative to that of low-quality ones in the country of destination with respect to the country of origin (Alchian and Allen, 1964, p.
+64).
+Per unit trade costs, indeed, increase the relative price of the low-quality goods at destination.
+The AAC compares consumption shares, thus its mechanism cannot be directly compared to ours.
+This notwithstanding, the present analysis, suggests that per unit trade costs should also cause an increase in the average quality of consumption because the average quality of the goods itself increases due to trade, not only because the relative consumption of goods of given quality is modified.
+In particular, the quality level of the imported low-quality goods is higher, the farther away the trading partners are; and the farther the high-quality foreign producer is, the higher the quality of the domestic production.

 F.o.b. prices and distance.
-It is worth to keep in mind that the empirical analyses use f.o.b. prices as proxies of quality, and the conclusion that quality increases with distance is drawn by the observation that f.o.b. prices increase with distance.
+Product quality is unobservable in general.
+Empirical research uses average unit value (f.o.b. prices) to make inference on quality, and concludes that quality increases with distance because f.o.b. prices increase with distance.
 In the version of the model we have presented above, by contrast, f.o.b. prices decrease with distance.
 This is due to two different effects.
-On the one hand it is easy to ascertain from (5) and (8) that, ceteris paribus, the price of any imported good is always decreasing in t: the higher is the distance to the trading partner, the higher is the "discount" on the f.o.b. price that the exporting firm should set to compensate for the distortion due to transport costs (see e.g. Melitz and Ottaviano 2008; Kneller and Yu 2008).
-On the other hand, an increase in t triggers an increase in the quality level of the low-quality good.
-This makes variants more homogeneous and thus harshens price war, with a decrease in the general price level and, in particular, in the price of the imported good.
+On the one hand, it is easy to ascertain from (5) and (8) that, ceteris paribus, the price of any imported good is always decreasing in t: the longer the distance to the trading partner, the higher the "discount" on the f.o.b. price that the exporting firm should set to compensate for the distortion due to transport costs (see, e.g., Melitz and Ottaviano 2008; Kneller and Yu 2008).
+On the other hand, an increase in t triggers an increase in the quality level of the low-quality good (Theorem 2).
+This makes variants more homogeneous and thus intensifies the price war, with a decrease, in particular, in the price of the imported good.
 Both these effects entail a decrease in f.o.b. prices.
-Yet our model may accommodate with the behavior of unit values that is empirically accepted once the income of consumers is explicitly taken into account.
-In fact, our choice to set equal to 1 the upper bound of the support of the willingness to pay for quality $\theta$ amounts to normalizing the income of the richest consumer also, since a consumer's higher willingness to pay for quality is commonly assumed to reflect a higher income of that consumer.
-A side-effect of this normalization is that income disappears in all the equations of the model.
-If the upper bound of the income distribution were not normalized, but set equal to, say, $\bar{\theta}$ , then equilibrium prices (and profits) would positively depend on this parameter.
-In our case, letting $\theta \sim U[0, \bar{\theta}]$ would yield as second stage prices
+Yet, our model may accommodate the behavior for unit values that is empirically accepted once the income